Approachable Montessori Homeschooling: How One Family Made the Switch Alongside Full-time Work

 This hands-on approach is crucial to support her in math.
 With dyscalculia, Molly cannot just memorize a math table; she needs a concrete foundation, which is what Montessori provides with its sequence of physical math materials.
 In this path, Molly is able to create a memory with her hands using the materials, better allowing her to recall the concept when she needs to solve on paper.

 With a move back to California on the horizon, Diana plans to re-enroll her daughter in a Montessori brick-and-mortar classroom.
-Despite this, she also plans to stay enrolled in Parent-as-Educator, having observed how enriching it has been in supporting Molly’s interests at home.
+Despite this, she also plans to stay enrolled in virtual programs with Guidepost, having observed how enriching it has been in supporting Molly’s interests at home.

 It’s an investment that she believes holds long-term value, and one that she advocates for, despite onlookers having doubted their Montessori home as “good in theory, but too hard to implement.”
 She finds this to be a false narrative, perhaps perpetuated by an over-emphasis in our culture on higher education rather than early education.
 For her, it’s these early years that will matter most, when executive functioning skills can either be hindered or nurtured.